0xYudhishthra/beaconchain-validator-income/CONTRIBUTING.md

-# Contribution Guidelines

-Welcome!
-Please follow these steps:
-1. Open an issue to discuss proposed changes
+# How to Contribute

+We welcome contributions!
+Please:

+1. Fork the repository
-2. Fork the repository and create a feature branch
+2. Create a feature branch (`git checkout -b feature/your-idea`)
-3. Submit a pull request with detailed description

-Requirements:
-- Code must pass basic validation checks
+3. Commit changes with clear messages
+4. Open a Pull Request

+Guidelines:
+- Keep PRs focused on single improvements
 - Include tests for new features
-- Update documentation when applicable
+- Update documentation accordingly

-Thank you for improving this project!
+- Follow existing code style

+By contributing, you agree to license your work under the MIT License.